 Cultural Views on Pubic Hair

-Since the beginning of the 20th century, societal norms have caused a significant shift in the views towards pubic hair and pubic hair modification.
-In the early 20th Century, modesty was the dominating mindset regarding the way people groomed and thought about their pubic hair.
-This modest mindset began to change with the women's movement and the publication of media sources like Playboy Magazine.
-As revealing bathing suits and underwear grew in popularity, women felt increasing pressure to have their pubic hair nicely groomed.
-Pubic hair has since become a topic of concern for many women, adolescents, and even men.
+Since the beginning of the 20th century, societal norms have caused a significant shift in the views toward pubic hair and pubic hair modification.
+In the early 1990s, people rarely altered their pubic hair.
+This changed with the Women's Movement in the 1960s and with the publication of media sources like Playboy Magazine.
+As revealing bathing suits and underwear were made popular, women felt increasing pressure to have their pubic hair groomed or completely removed.
+Pubic hair has since become a topic of concern for many women, men, and even adolescents.
+The increasing popularity of oral sex has also sparked an increase of pubic hair grooming.

 Societal pressure may cause many people to feel like their pubic hair needs to be altered.
-In reality, the appearance and texture of pubic hair differs among people.
-On some people, the hair is thick and coarse, while on other individuals it may be sparse and/or very fine.
+In reality, the appearance and texture of pubic hair differs among all people.
+For some people, pubic hair is thick and coarse, while for other individuals it may be sparse and/or very fine.
 The color of pubic hair also tends to vary.
 Pubic hair and armpit hair can even differ from the hair of the scalp.
 For most individuals the pubic hair is darker, but in some cases this is not true.
-On most women, the pubic hair patch is triangular, with the top zone lying over the mons and extending down towards the anus.
-On most men, the pubic patch tapers upward to a line of hair pointing up towards the navel (commonly referred to as the “happy trail”).
+For most women, the pubic hair patch is somewhat triangular, with the top zone lying over the mons and extending down towards the anus; for most men, the pubic patch tapers upward to a line of hair pointing up towards the navel (commonly referred to as the “happy trail”).

 What is the Purpose of Pubic Hair?

 There is no definite answer as to why human beings have pubic hair, but theories do exist.
 The prevailing hypothesis relates to pheromones, which are the odors that the body produces that may be sexually stimulating to others.
-The hair that grows in both the genital area and under the armpits wicks erotic scents that are evaporated into the air and smelled by others.
-Another theory is that the pubic hair keeps the genitals warm or that, for females, the pubic hair prevents foreign particles from entering the vagina.
+The hair that grows in both the genital area and under the armpits wicks away erotic scents that are then evaporated into the air and smelled by others.
+A more evolutionary-based theory is that a female’s pubic hair keeps her genitals warm, making her more likely to take their clothes off, ensuring a male’s penile erection.
+Another theory is that pubic hair prevents foreign particles from entering the vagina and prevents chaffing.
 Because this explanation does not address male pubic hair, a third theory suggests that pubic hair serves to absorb odors of the genital region.

 Modification of Pubic Hair